rohan-wire/mls-architecture/draft-ietf-mls-architecture.md

 > **RECOMMENDATION:**
 > Make sure that MLS clients reflect all the membership changes to the
 > users as they happen.
 If a choice has to be made because the number
-> of notifications is too high, a public log should be maintained in
+> of notifications is too high, a public log should be maintained of
 > the state of the device so that the user can examine it.

 While the ways to handle MLS credentials are not defined by the